x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/remote-connectivity-analyzer-tests.md

 You can run the following tests for Exchange DNS:

-- **Help Identify My Issue with Exchange DNS**: This test will check the external domain name settings for your verified domain in Office 365.
+- **Help Identify My Issue with Exchange DNS (only available in the Office 365 tab)**: This test will check the external domain name settings for your verified domain in Office 365.
 The test will look for issues with mail delivery such as not receiving incoming email from the Internet and Outlook client connectivity issues that involve connecting to Outlook and Exchange Online.

 ### Exchange ActiveSync tests